An Apostle’s Hope

-The Kingdom Clothing Principle
+The Divine Clothing Principle

 In Scripture, clothing is never just fabric; it is identity, authority, and covenant token.
 From Solomon’s servants to Christ’s seamless robe, God reveals a deeper truth: the Kingdom clothes its own.
 What rests upon you in the spirit shapes how you are perceived in the natural.